-The US-95 Thorncreek Road to Moscow project is located along US-95 south of Moscow, in Latah County, Idaho.
+The US-95 Thorncreek Road to Moscow Project is located along US-95 south of Moscow, in Latah County, Idaho.
 The logical termini established for the project begins at Thorncreek Road (MP 337.67) and runs north to the South Fork Palouse River Bridge (MP 344.00).
 See Exhibit 1.
 Project Location Map.
 These logical termini will not restrict consideration of other reasonably foreseeable improvements.

-The logical termini for the project were determined by the US District Court of Idaho's (Court) decision on the Environmental Assessment (EA) for the US-95 Lewiston Hill to Moscow project.
-The Court in the judgment for Civil Case number 03-0156-S-BLW found that an EIS would be required for the northern 4.6-mile segment between Thorncreek Road and Moscow to allow full consideration of the impacts by the public and agencies.
+The logical termini for the project were determined by the US District Court of Idaho's (Court) decision on the Environmental Assessment for the US-95 Lewiston Hill to Moscow project.
+This decision was based on identified safety issues, traffic volumes and roadway capacity.
+The Court in the judgment for Civil Case number 03-0156-S-BLW found that an EIS would be required for the northern 4.6 mile segment between Thorncreek Road and Moscow to allow full consideration of the impacts by the public and agencies.
 The southern 15.8 miles was allowed to proceed and construction was completed in October 2007.
 This southernmost project began at the Top of Lewiston Hill (MP 323.2) and ended at Thorncreek Road (MP 337.2).